Ale Riipinen

 Heikki Aleksi "Ale" Riipinen (28 May 1883 – 13 February 1957) was a Finnish gymnast who won bronze in the 1908 Summer Olympics.

 Gymnastics

 He won the Finnish national championship in team gymnastics as a member of Ylioppilasvoimistelijat in 1909.

 Career

 He completed his matriculation exam at the Jyväskylä Classical Lyceum in 1903 and graduated as a physical education teacher in 1908.

-He worked as a school teacher in Lapua in 1908–1927, becoming also a rector.
-Then he worked as a lecturer in Jyväskylä in 1927–1948.
-Finally he returned to Lapua to teach until 1951.
+He worked as a school teacher in Lapua from 1908–1927, becoming also a rector.
+Then, he worked as a lecturer in Jyväskylä from 1927 to 1948.
+Finally, he returned to Lapua to teach until 1951.

 He also wrote on physical education and other subjects in Suomen Urheilulehti and other papers.

 He was the chairman of the state taxation board in Lapua in 1923–1927.